chyyuu/rt-patch-analysis/developers/chy/techreport.md

 > on bare metal (not in VMs) to remove the interference of the VMM.
 We need to
 > start this early next week so that the lkp-related stuff can be finished as
 > planned.

+an overview of the features/rules that the PREEMPT_RT patch provides.

+1. Preemptible critical sections
+2. Preemptible interrupt handlers
+3. Preemptible "interrupt disable" code sequences
+4. Priority inheritance for in-kernel spinlocks and semaphores
+5. Deferred operations
+6. Latency-reduction measures

+> [Mao] Which bugs are going to be studied?
+If we only consider those explicitly
+> fixed in the patchset, I doubt if we have an adequate amount of bugs to
+> support our claim (25 patches w/ Call Trace in 4.9-rt1, mostly fixing
+> preemptible spin locks in preempt_disabled sections).

 ###  5.1  determinism related Performance Patches